-Update April 2018: Due to a landslide the Kolsai lakes are currently off limits for tourists.
-Saty village and Kaindy lake are still reachable.
+Update June 2018: Due to a landslide the Kolsai lakes are currently not reachable from the main road from Saty, but a detour is possible through the village of Kurmytty.
+The road to Saty village and Kaindy lake is open.

 Kolsai is a succession of 3 alpine lakes between altitudes of 1700 – 2650m.
 The 3 lakes are exceptionally clear and lie in an idyllic location, surrounded by massive cliffs and mountains with snowy caps and wooded slopes.
 Seeing how it is a long way there, it is good to take at least 2 days (3 days for those who know how to relax) to enjoy the place.
 Kolsai lakes combines beautifully with Charyn Canyon.